tumblr/colossus/colossus-docs/src/main/paradox/services.md

 `RequestHandler` allows for the configuration of how request errors are reported.
 By default, `ColossusRuntimeException`s are converted to `String`s and logged with no stack trace, and other exceptions are logged with a stack trace.
-A custom implementation of `RequestFormatter` can be provided as demonstrated in this example.
+A custom implementation of `RequestExceptionFormatter` can be provided as demonstrated in this example.

 @@snip [ServiceConfigExample.conf](../scala/ServiceConfigExample.scala) { #example2 }